Striking Caves and Caverns Worth a Visit in the New Jersey Area

-For families trying to escape the rising temperatures, there is always the beach or the pool.
-But there is another option, one that will allow you to skip the sunscreen and head underground: visit one of these local caves, and you may even find yourself pulling on a sweatshirt.
+For families with a sense of adventure – and without claustrophobia or a fear of the dark – exploring caves and caverns makes for a memorable experience.
 It’s important to remember that exploring caves out in nature is dangerous and for experienced hikers only, so opt instead for one of these fun day trips where you’ll be guided along your underground journey.

 New Jersey